nculwell/nculwell.github.io/_drafts/lloyd-alexander.md

 Lloyd Alexander was a pretty well-known author of children's fantasy novels in the 1960's and 1970's.
-Probably the pinnacle of his fame was in 1985 when Disney made an animated adapation of his book *The Last Cauldron*.
+Probably the pinnacle of his fame was in 1985 when Disney made an animated adapation of his book *The Black Cauldron*.

 What I didn't realize until recently was that he also wrote several picture books, and they are beautifully illustrated.